Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Audiovisual entity cohesion}: we propose a cross-modal entity integration mechanism that maintains semantic consistency across time and modality, improving entity tracking and narrative coherence. \item \textbf{Hierarchical indexing with agentic search}: we design a multi-level indexing database and apply an agentic search strategy that dynamically queries and reasons over this hierarchy, enabling effective information access. \item We validate our framework on long video understanding benchmarks, showing superior performance compared to existing baselines.
-Notably, our method achieves an accuracy of 81.0\% on the LVBench benchmark. \end{itemize}
+\begin{itemize} \item \textbf{Audiovisual entity cohesion}: we propose a cross-modal entity consolidation mechanism that maintains semantic consistency across time and modalities, effectively improving entity continuity and narrative coherence. \item \textbf{Hierarchical indexing with agentic search}: we design a hierarchical indexing database with an agentic search strategy that dynamically navigates and reasons over this hierarchy, enabling efficient and structured information access. \item \textbf{State-of-the-art performance}: we evaluate our framework on several long video understanding benchmarks, achieving superior performance over existing baselines, with an overall accuracy of 84.1\% on LVBench. \end{itemize}